TI-Tokyo/riak-docs-fork/content/riak/kv/2.9.0p5/using/reference/v3-multi-datacenter/aae.md

 ## Enable Active Anti-Entropy

-To enable [active anti-entropy][glossary aae] \(AAE) in Riak, you must enable it in Riak in both source and sink clusters.
+To enable [active anti-entropy][glossary aae] /(AAE) in Riak, you must enable it in Riak in both source and sink clusters.
 If it is not enabled, the `keylist` strategy will be used.

 To enable AAE in Riak KV: